- Allergy Program

 - Tobacco Treatment Center

-Lung cancer is cancer that usually starts in the lining of the bronchi (the main airways of the lungs), but can also begin in other areas of the lungs, including the bronchioles, or alveoli.
+Lung cancer is cancer that usually starts in the lining of the bronchi — the main airways of the lungs — but also can begin in other areas of the lungs, including the bronchioles or alveoli.
 It is the leading cause of cancer death in both men and women.
-In 2012, about 226,120 new cases of lung cancer are expected, according to the American Cancer Society.

 Lung cancers are believed to develop over a period of many years.
 Nearly all lung cancers are carcinomas, a cancer that begins in the lining or covering tissues of an organ.
 The tumor cells of each type of lung cancer grow and spread differently, and each type requires different treatment.